lukensmall/pkg_ping/README.md

 I've observed at least one instance in which the dns caching process stalled for such a long time that I gave up on it.
 I make it restart if it takes longer than 50 seconds for a single dns caching attempt.
-If the timeout is too short, it could cause many loops which may both exhaust the quantity of -l loops which may cause a needless failure and will needlessly and repeatedly beat up on the mirrors.
+If the timeout is too short, it could cause many loops which may both exhaust the quantity of -l loops which may cause a needless failure and may needlessly and repeatedly beat up on the mirrors.

 cc pkg_ping.c -o pkg_ping